coderifous/jquery-localize/CONTRIBUTING.md

 1. Fork and clone the repo.
 1. Run `npm install` to install all dependencies (including Grunt).
 1. Run `grunt` to grunt this project.
+1. To run the tests only, `grunt test`.

 Assuming that you don't see any red, you're ready to go.
 Just be sure to run `grunt` after making any changes, to ensure that nothing is broken.